Anyone else think kid magazines might get your kids and students reading more?

 $29.95 / year

-Snuggle in with your preschooler to read stories and poems, sing songs, and play games.
-This is something to look forward to getting in the mail!
+Snuggle in with your preschooler to devour your Ladybug magazine subscription of stories and poems, songs, and games.
+This is something boys and girls can look forward to getting in the mail!

 ChickaDee